repoze/repoze.what/docs/source/index.rst

         :term:`group source`, the items are the Ids of the users that belong to the group represented in the parent section.

-In your TurboGears 2 applications you may use any amount of group and permission sources.
+In your WSGI applications you may use any amount of group and permission sources.

 Sample sources
 ~~~~~~~~~~~~~~
 Below are the contents of a mock ``.htgroups`` file that defines the groups of
-a TG2 application.
+an application.
 In other words, such a file is a :term:`group source` of
 type ``htgroups``::

     developers: rms, linus, guido